Course code: ITT8060

 You can also visualise the history by running

-Further info available in the Git book.
+Further info is available in the Git book, which is highly recommended reading for every developer.